 - Working time - LFS series (lfsq_wrktime)

-- LFS series - Detailed annual survey results (lfsa) (Information on NACE Rev.2)
+- LFS series - Detailed annual survey results (lfsa)

 - Employment - LFS series (lfsa_emp)